 Meanwhile, there were no cannons in the middle, between the tines.
 But that space wasn’t empty, by any means.
 Instead, I saw what looked like a bunch of radar dishes, all facing slightly outward, toward the end of the tines.
 There were about eighteen of them, nine on each side.

 As we watched, each of those ‘radar dishes’ began to glow.
 The ones on the left gave off a blue light, while the ones on the right were red.
-That glowing energy grew brighter and more distinct, out of the radar dishes to meet in the middle into a column of destructive purple light, which grew stronger and stronger before finally erupting from the end of the ‘tines’, tearing its way through space, and literally blew through one of the Aelaestiam ships like it wasn’t even there.
+That glowing energy grew brighter and more distinct as it rose out of the radar dishes to meet in the middle into a column of destructive purple light, which grew stronger and stronger before finally erupting from the end of the ‘tines’, tearing its way through space, and literally blew through one of the Aelaestiam ships like it wasn’t even there.